CogComp/cogcomp-nlp/core-utilities/README.md

     - A command line interface that uses Java reflection to expose static functions of a pre-defined class to the shell
     - And much more...

-## More information
-  1. The (possibly incomplete) javadoc of this library is in the doc directory, which is under the main project directory.

-  2. The Wiki page for this library will contain example code.
-(This does not exist as of now, but will be added soon.)

-  3. If that doesn't work, contact me.